osmzoso/osm2sqlite/README.md

   graph         Add graph table
   noindex       Do not create indexes (not recommended)

-When OSM_XML_FILE is -, read standard input.
+When OSM_FILE is -, read standard input.
 ```

 The command